 After looking at my artwork and reading a little bit about me, I think it goes without saying – Fiesta has become a huge inspiration for me and the art that I create.
 One of the aspects of The Order of the Alamo's Fiesta that I have always found so entertaining are the over-the-top parties that each of the Duchesses throw in honor of Fiesta.

 The girls and their families have complete control over the parties so they can choose any theme.
 And let me tell you, there have been some crazy themes!
 And those parties, that had the over the top décor and theatrics, are what inspired this painting.

 I chose a black background primarily because I wanted the subjects in the painting to pop.
 The other reason I chose black was because these parties often happen at night and go until all hours of morning.

 The Disco Ball

 A disco ball represents the idea of dancing – which there was always a lot of at every party.
-Whether it was a single DJ or multiple bands flown in from all over the country, and the best of the best were brought in to ensure that the dancing didn’t stop ‘til the sun came up!
-However, the beautiful, glittering disco ball also represented the beauty and glamour of Fiesta - particularly the glittering rhinestones on the Duchess dresses themselves.
+Whether it was a single DJ or multiple bands flown in from all over the country, the best of the best were brought in to ensure that the dancing didn’t stop ‘til the sun came up!
+However, the glittering disco ball also represented the beauty and glamour of Fiesta - particularly the glittering rhinestones on the Duchess dresses themselves.